asolis/vivaTracker/Home.md

 ## Welcome to vivaTracker

 The idea of this open source project is to help you create, unify and publish your C, and C++ visual tracking algorithms.
-We would also like to include annotated tracking datasets for easy integration and analysis of the different algorithms.
+We also include annotated tracking datasets for easy integration and analysis of the different algorithms.

 This project does **NOT** evaluate and compare tracking methods.
 Many benchmarks with different evaluation methodologies for tracking algorithms are public available.